caspergrl/GT-UX-UI-Dec2022-June2023/17-week/01-lesson.md

 The basic page structure we outlined before is valid HTML because each element's open tag has a closing tag and fully contains any other elements within it.

 ## SLIDES 28-29
-Review anatomy of a webpage slides
+Review anatomy of a webpage slides - Pull up devtools?
+Devtools is a bit like popping the hood of a car to see what's making it run.

 ## SLIDE 30
 Review HTML document structure